kr15h/ofxPiMapper/README.md

 [![Ubuntu Workflow Badge](https://github.com/kr15h/ofxPiMapper/workflows/ubuntu/badge.svg)](https://github.com/kr15h/ofxPiMapper/actions?query=workflow%3Aubuntu)

 Projection mapping addon for openFrameworks that runs on the Raspberry Pi.
-There is a Raspberry Pi disk image available via the [ofxPiMapper website](https://ofxpimapper.com/).

 The project started as master's thesis project by [Krisjanis Rijnieks](https://rijnieks.com) at the [Aalto Media Lab](https://www.aalto.fi/en/aalto-media-lab).
 Currently being developed during free time.
 Please [donate](https://ofxpimapper.com/) to create more free time.

+## Introduction

+This repository contains the addon for [openFrameworks](https://openframeworks.cc).
+It is expected to be used as an extension for your custom openFrameworks project where you create a custom [FBO source](example_fbo-sources) that is being animated by an advanced process rather than a plain video.

+If you are planning to use videos and images only, consider using the precompiled Raspberry Pi image available from the [ofxPiMapper website](https://ofxpimapper.com).
+It is based on a recent Raspberry Pi OS disk image and contains compiled installation of openFrameworks along with all the scripts and services that make Pi Mapper start automatically.

 ## Installation